-To date, we have substantially satisfied our capital and liquidity needs through private placements of convertible preferred stock and, more recently, cash flows from operations.
-Since our inception, we have received gross proceeds from convertible preferred stock issuances in an aggregate amount of \$36.6 million.
+As of January 31, 2012, we had cash and cash equivalents of \$169.6 million.
+On January 30, 2012, we received proceeds from our initial public offering of \$123.0 million, net of broker discounts and commissions, but before deducting offering expenses.
+Prior to our initial public offering, we substantially satisfied our capital and liquidity needs through private placements of convertible preferred stock and since fiscal year 2009 through cash flows from operations.
 We also had cash flows from operations of \$11.4 million, \$9.5 million and \$27.7 million during fiscal years 2009, 2010 and 2011.
-Cash flows used in operations were \$13.1 million and \$27.1 million during the three months ended October 31, 2010 and 2011, respectively.
-The three months ended October 31, 2011 included a \$10.0 million litigation settlement payment.
-We had capital expenditures of \$1.2 million, \$2.8 million, \$0.6 million and \$0.5 million for the fiscal years

-2009, 2010 and 2011 and the three months ended October 31, 2010 and 2011, respectively.
+Cash flows provided by operations were \$0.9 million during the six months ended January 31, 2011 and cash flows used in operating activities were \$12.3 million during the six months ended January 31, 2012.
+The six months ended January 31, 2012 included a \$10.0 million litigation settlement payment.
+We had capital expenditures of \$1.2 million, \$2.2 million, \$2.8 million, \$1.5 million and \$1.0 million for the fiscal years 2009, 2010 and 2011 and the six months ended January 31, 2011 and 2012, respectively.
 Our capital expenditures consisted of purchases of property and equipment, primarily consisting of computer hardware, software and leasehold improvements.
-As of July 31, 2010 and 2011 and October 31, 2011, we had \$37.4 million, \$59.6 million and \$31.2 million of cash and cash equivalents, respectively, and negative working capital of \$5.4 million and positive working capital of \$12.5 million and \$13.5 million, respectively.
+As of July 31, 2010 and 2011 and January 31, 2012, we had \$37.4 million, \$59.6 million and \$169.6 million of cash and cash equivalents, respectively, and negative working capital of \$5.4 million and positive working capital of \$12.5 million and \$144.4 million, respectively.

-We have experienced positive cash flows from operations during fiscal years 2009, 2010 and 2011 and negative cash flows in the three months ended October 31, 2010 and 2011.
+We have experienced positive cash flows from operations during fiscal years 2009, 2010, 2011 and the six months ended January 31, 2012 and negative cash flows in the six months ended January 31, 2012.
 We expect that we will continue to generate positive cash flows from operations on an annual basis, although this may fluctuate significantly on a quarterly basis.
 In particular, we typically use more cash during the first fiscal quarter ended October 31, as we generally pay cash bonuses to our employees for the prior fiscal year during that period and pay seasonally higher sales commissions from increased orders in our fourth fiscal quarter.
 As such, we believe that our existing cash and cash equivalents and sources of liquidity will be sufficient to fund our operations for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our rate of revenues growth, the expansion of our sales and marketing activities and the timing and extent of our spending to support our research and development efforts and expansion into other markets.
 We may also seek to invest in, or acquire complementary businesses, applications or technologies.
 To the extent that existing cash and cash equivalents and cash from operations are insufficient to fund our future activities, we may need to raise additional funds through public or private equity or debt financing.
 Additional funds may not be available on terms favorable to us or at all.